kubesphere/dev-guide/sites/extension-dev-guide/content/en/feature-customization/route.md

   ];
 ```

-In some cases, you need to insert or replace new routes to existing routes.
+In some cases, you need to insert or replace new routes with existing routes.
 In such a scenario, you need to specify `parentRoute` as the parent route.
 For example, if you want to add a route to the left menu of the cluster management page, you first find the corresponding route definition in the ks console source code.
 In `packages/clusters/src/routes/index.tsx`, find the following code:

 ```javascript
 const PATH = '/clusters/:cluster';